tennjugu/My_Portfolio/README.md

 ## Credits

 Special thanks to [AVS1508](https://github.com/AVS1508) for the GitHub profile inspiration.
-Check out their live version [here](https://people.umass.edu/avsingh/).
+Click [here](https://people.umass.edu/avsingh/) for the live version.